MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 ## Prerequisites

-Developers have two ways to obtain a developer environment for Copilot: (1) with a sandbox Microsoft 365 tenant with Copilot (available in limited preview through [TAP membership](#isv-partners-in-microsoft-365-developer-tap)), or (2) through an enterprise customer production environment with Microsoft Copilot for Microsoft 365 licenses.
+Developers have two ways to obtain a developer environment for Copilot: (1) with a sandbox Microsoft 365 tenant with Copilot (available in limited preview through [TAP membership](#isv-partners-in-microsoft-365-developer-tap)), or (2) with a Microsoft 365 E3 or E5 production environment with a Copilot for Microsoft 365 license.

 > [!NOTE]
 > Copilot for Microsoft 365 is not publicly available with [Microsoft 365 Developer Program instant sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) tenants for development and testing.
 Sandbox tenant availability is currently limited to ISV partners in the TAP.